 It makes sense that any chief executive would have access to the most sensitive data in the company.
 That they would have information about bank accounts, expense accounts, credit cards and much more.
 A CEO’s knowledge is dangerous if it falls into the wrong hands.

-And yet, there seems to be huge resistance to implementing security measures for VIPs in many organizations.
+And yet, there seems to be huge resistance to implementing security measures for VIPs in many organizations, and many executives shun training.
 Many IT teams fear that the imposition of increased security will inconvenience highly powered individuals and will result in some form of punishment for the data security or data governance program.
 This fear is formalized when an organization relaxes standards or limits policies after receiving complaints from leaders about access controls or other data / IT security measures.

 Cyber-Security can be inconvenient and a bit frustrating.
 For example, two-factor authentication requires a user to enter a pin number on a phone as well as typing a user name and password to access an online system.

 But cybercrime is on the rise.
 Criminals continue to employ sophisticated methods in their attacks, and their success rate is sky-rocketing, according to many statistics.
 C-suite members are vulnerable to phising, vishing, SMSishing, and other attacks – at a level called “whaling”.

 Influential executives should demand to be included in the latest data and technology security implementations, after the testing phase has been completed.
 Every executive should support the data management program, and data and IT security teams in their mission to protect the organization from unauthorized access.

 Search Engine Phishing

 Search Engine Phishing is a reasonably new and successful way of scamming money and confidential data from unsuspecting shoppers.